RadionBik/Hidden-Markov-Model/README.md

 Inspired by the Murphy's book on machine learning.

-Basic implementation of Forwards, Forward-Backwards, Baum-Welch and model fitting from known states and data.
+Basic implementation of Forwards, Forward-Backwards, Baum-Welch and model fitting from known states and data for discrete probabilities (Multonoulli).

-The Baum-Welch part needs revision.

 To be used carefully and with patience.